-Why must I have University-provided student health insurance?
+Do I have the University-provided student health insurance?

-UT requires all full-time undergraduate and all international students to carry the University-provided student health insurance plan in order to reduce barriers to getting healthcare and increase access to on-campus care.
+UT requires all full-time (registered for 12 or more credit hours) undergraduate and all international students to carry the University-provided student health insurance plan in order to reduce barriers to getting healthcare and increase access to on-campus care.

-The reasons for requiring University-provided student health insurance include:
+The reasons for requiring University-provided student health insurance include the following:

-- The student health center can make appropriate referrals to in-network sub-specialist providers in the vicinity.
-Common referrals to off-campus sub-specialists include: orthopedic, psychology, ophthalmology, dermatology, and ear, nose and throat;
+- The student health center can make appropriate referrals to in-network specialist providers in the vicinity.

 - The student insurance plan removes obstacles to accessing campus health and wellness services and benefits the student, institution and community.